jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] I think most of them are also present somewhere in the documentation.
     - [x] Some of them I want to not have in source control history.
     - [x] Some I might want to keep.
-    - [x] If those 2 zips with pictures are the same…
+    - [x] If those 2 zips with pictures are the same...
     - [x] I just compared file sizes and they are different.
 So the zips might not be the same.
     - [x] I could unpack and compare.
     - [x] I think if they are comparable or one is preferred over another, I could remove the other.